Young man on steps looking at laptop and papers

 Manage other credit accounts responsibly

-This is because Discover looks at the bigger picture of your entire financial history across all of your accounts when deciding whether you’re ready to graduate from your unsecured card—not just your history of paying your Discover bills.
-See the information below for more information about the criteria Discover uses.
+That’s because Discover looks at the big picture, assessing your entire financial history across all of your accounts to decide whether you're ready to graduate to an unsecured card—not just your history of paying your Discover bills.

 Limit how many credit accounts you open